EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

 There are 13 datasets \cite{mohanty2020deep,TBF,AustraliaBuilding,UgandaTanzaniaBuilding,USBuilding,USCanada,UBCBuilding} that are designed for building extraction with pixel-level annotations.
-Note that, some of them are constructed for the building instance segmentation tasks.
-In this case, the buildings are annotated with both the object-level and pixel-level labels.
-Datasets designed for LULC, general scenes, building, and road segmentation are dominating the RS semantic segmentation tasks.
-For road extraction, 9 datasets \cite{liu2019roadnet,maggiori2017can,abdollahi2020deep,mattyus2016hd,mattyus2015enhancing,bastani2018roadtracer,mrd} are constructed.
-For the cloud-related applications, there 10 datasets built with lower spatial resolution RS images than other domains \cite{foga2017cloud,38-cloud-1,95-cloud,li2018deep,li2021lightweight}.
-Furthermore, 9 agriculture datasets are annotated with pixel-level labels \cite{barsi2014spectral,ji2020learning,weikmann2021timesen2crop,garnot2021panoptic,chiu2020agriculture}.
-From the bibliometric view, building and road extraction and highly cited domains.
-This makes sense because building and road segmentation tasks are widely used in real-world applications.
+Note that some of them are constructed for building instance segmentation tasks.
+In those cases, the buildings are annotated with both the object-level and pixel-level labels.
+For road extraction, 10 datasets \cite{liu2019roadnet,maggiori2017can,abdollahi2020deep,mattyus2016hd,mattyus2015enhancing,bastani2018roadtracer,mrd} are constructed.
+Datasets designed for LULC, general scenes, buildings, and road segmentation dominate the RS semantic segmentation tasks.
+We present 10 datasets built with lower spatial resolution RS images than other domains \cite{foga2017cloud,38-cloud-1,95-cloud,li2018deep,li2021lightweight} for cloud-related applications.
+Furthermore, 9 agriculture datasets are annotated with pixel-level labels towards a fine-grained understanding of the crops~\cite{barsi2014spectral,ji2020learning,weikmann2021timesen2crop,garnot2021panoptic,chiu2020agriculture}.